Lynch08/Pands-Project2021/README.md

 ![](Images/MachineLearning.PNG)

-It should be noted the idea and code for this example came from a previous GMIT student pands project [[Duffy, Gareth]](https://github.com/Datagatherer2357/Gareth-Duffy-GMIT-Project/blob/master/project.py)
+It should be noted the idea and code for this example was adapeted from a previous GMIT student pands project [[Duffy, Gareth]](https://github.com/Datagatherer2357/Gareth-Duffy-GMIT-Project/blob/master/project.py)

 ## Problems encountered